JvanKatwijk/dab-cmdline/README.md

 	dab-sdrplay-x -M 1 -B "BAND III" -C 12C -P "Radio 4" -G 80 -A default

-In this case, the example program was built with the SDRplay as device (other possibilities are DABsticks, AIRspy devices and HACKRF devices (and some of the example programs can be configured to take file input)).
+In this case, the example program was built with the SDRplay as device (other possibilities are DABsticks, AIRspy devices, HACKRF and Lime SDR devices (and some of the example programs can be configured to take file input)).
 Furthermore, the example program will set the tuner to Band III, channel 12C, will select the service "Radio 4".
 The Gain of the tuner is set to 80 (on